Viewing System Alerts - Active and Historical

 The detail window shows additional information, such as:

-• The last year of activity for this alert on this asset.
-Rows with Inactive status indicate when the alert was resolved/cleared.
+- The last year of activity for this alert on this asset.
+Rows with Inactive status indicate when the system resolved/cleared the alert.

 Arrange the Data

 The smart data grid allows you to filter, sort, and search the alert data.
-For example, you might want to show only the alerts for a specific asset, or exclude all alerts that were triggered during a maintenance event.
+For example, you might want to show only the alerts for a specific asset or exclude all alerts triggered during a maintenance event.

 For details, see Smart Data Grids.